12VHPWR: AMD RX 9070 XT

-Although the official reference design for the AMD Radeon RX 9070 XT uses traditional 8-pin sockets, a few manufacuters have opted for the new 12V-2x6 socket on their video cards incorporating this chip.
+Although the official reference design for the AMD Radeon RX 9070 XT uses traditional 8-pin sockets, a few manufacturers have opted for the new 12V-2x6 socket on their video cards incorporating this chip.
 In August 2025, an ASRock Taichi OC Radeon RX 9070 XT was reported as having a partly molten "12VHPWR" (actually 12V-2x6) connector on Reddit.
-The GPU survives for now, although one pin appears darker.
+The GPU in question did not stop functioning, but discoloration could be seen on one of the power pins.
 The port on the GPU side was connected via a 3×8-pin connector cable to the PSU.

 Extra safety measures

 In response to the reliability concerns with these connectors, vendors have marketed several new features in related products, which attempt to improve safety when using these connectors.

 MSI and ASRock market high-power cables with connectors that use brightly-colored plastic around the metal contacts, with the goal of making improper connections more visually obvious.
 When completely inserted, none of the brightly-colored plastic should be visible.
 Regardless, there have been a couple of user reports of burnt, neon-yellow, MSI high-power connectors.

 The same ASRock cable also has an NTC thermistor built into the GPU-end male connector.
 Temperature information from that sensor is transmitted to a special separate connector on the PSU end of the cable, which can then be connected to compatible ASRock PSUs.
 Such PSUs can then apply overheating protection based on the GPU connector's temperature.

 Certain ASUS RTX graphics cards include shunt resistors which allow ASUS software to detect amperage imbalances among the high-power pins.
 The software can then alert the user if a significant imbalance is detected.

-Certain Zotac graphics cards will illuminate a red indicator LED and refuse to power on if they detect that the 12V-2x6 connector is not fully seated.
+Certain ZOTAC graphics cards will illuminate a red indicator LED and refuse to power on if they detect that the 12V-2x6 connector is not fully seated.
 The cards also use gold-plated pins in their 12V-2x6 connectors, reportedly for better conductivity and more resistance to corrosion.
 Similarly, certain Galax cards equipped with addressable RGB lighting will turn their lights yellow upon detection of an improper high-power connection.